DanBurton/Blog/Markdown/Type-safe URLs for Snap.md

 ##Will this benefit any projects outside of Snap?

-I hope so.
 The main focus will be on type-safe URLs specifically for Snap, but in the process,
-Heist, a general-purpose html templating engine, should also benefit from the enhancement.
+Heist, a general-purpose html templating engine, will also benefit from the enhancement.
-Analysis and potential use of web-routes should benefit that project as well.
+Analysis and potential use of web-routes will benefit that project as well.
+Any projects that make use of Snap or Heist will obviously benefit from improving these frameworks.

 #Plan